anhttra/how-to-make-an-awesome-presentation/README.md

-# How to Make a Good Presentation
+# How to Make an Awesome Presentation

 Author: Anh Tra
 Email: tratrunganh001@gmail.com